top of page

 Comments

-Friends Electric is the personal Marketing Consultancy of Chris McLellan, a certified Chartered Marketer specializing in AI-enabled Growth Marketing, Content Marketing, Product Marketing, and integrated campaign management.
+Friends Electric is the personal Marketing Consultancy of Chris McLellan, a certified Chartered Marketer specializing in AI Marketing, Growth Marketing, Product Marketing, and integrated campaign management.

 LinkedIn page for Chris McLellan, principle at Friends Electric Ltd, growth marketing consultancy